2008 Dallas Cowboys season: Week 17: at. Philadelphia Eagles

-Hoping to recover from their home loss to the Ravens, the Cowboys closed out their regular season at Lincoln Financial Field in a crucial Week 17 NFC East rematch with the Philadelphia Eagles, with a playoff berth on the line.
-Dallas trailed early in the first quarter as Eagles David Akers got a 40-yard field goal.
+Hoping to recover from their home loss to the Ravens, the Cowboys closed out their regular season at Lincoln Financial Field in a crucial Week 17 NFC East rematch with the Philadelphia Eagles.
+Both teams knew whoever won this game was guaranteed the sixth and final spot heading into the postseason.

+Dallas trailed early in the first quarter as Eagles kicker David Akers got a 40-yard field goal.
 Dallas would respond with kicker Nick Folk getting a 37-yard field goal.
 However, in the second quarter, Philadelphia would take a huge lead as quarterback Donovan McNabb would get a 1-yard touchdown run and complete a 4-yard touchdown pass to running back Correll Buckhalter, along with a 1-yard touchdown pass to tight end Brent Celek.
 Afterwards, the Eagles would close out the half with a 50-yard field goal from Akers.

 In the third quarter, the Cowboys' playoff hopes continued to fade as defensive end Chris Clemons returned a fumble 73 yards for a touchdown, while cornerback Joselio Hanson returned another fumble 96 yards for a touchdown.
 Philadelphia would close out the period with Akers' 41-yard field goal.

 With the loss, the Cowboys finished 9–7, ensuring they would be 0–9 in Week 17 games since 2000.
 Also with the loss, the Cowboys were eliminated from playoff contention.